peterkhe1999/CheatSheet/OSCP/README.md

 Create a port forward from localhost port 3389 to port 3389 on the target host (172.16.5.200)
 ```
 portfwd -h
 portfwd add -l 3389 -p 3389 -r 172.16.5.200
 ```

 ## Resource Scripts
-We can configure the AutoRunScript option to automatically execute a module after a session was created.
-E.g., the post/windows/manage/migrate module will cause the spawned Meterpreter to automatically launch a background notepad.exe process and migrate to it.
+Configure the AutoRunScript option to automatically execute a module after a session was created.
+E.g., the `post/windows/manage/migrate` module will cause the spawned Meterpreter to automatically launch a background `notepad.exe` process and migrate to it.

 **Automating process migration** helps to avoid situations where our payload is killed prematurely either by defensive mechanisms or the termination of the related process.

 `set ExitOnSession false` to ensure that the listener keeps accepting new connections after a session is created.

 There are resource scripts provided for port scanning, brute forcing, protocol enumerations, and so on.

 Some of these scripts use the global datastore of Metasploit to set options such as RHOSTS.
-When we use `set` or `unset`, we define options in the context of a running module.
-However, we can also define values for options across all modules by setting global options.
+- When we use `set` or `unset`, we define options in the context of a running module.
+- We can also define values for options across all modules by setting global options.
 These options can be set with `setg` and unset with `unsetg`.

 `listener.rc`
 ```